khulnasoft/khulnasoft/docker-images/opentelemetry-collector/README.md

-# Sourcegraph OpenTelemetry collector
+# Khulnasoft OpenTelemetry collector

 This distribution of the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/) ships with:

 - [selected integrations](#integrations) (receivers, exporters, and extensions) for the OpenTelemetry collector
-- [basic collector configuration](#configurations) that can be used out-of-the-box in `/etc/otel-collector/configs` with the `--config` flag for some common Sourcegraph deployment configurations.
+- [basic collector configuration](#configurations) that can be used out-of-the-box in `/etc/otel-collector/configs` with the `--config` flag for some common Khulnasoft deployment configurations.

 This custom build undergoes Khulnasoft's [image vulnerability scanning](https://docs-legacy.khulnasoft.com/dev/background-information/ci#image-vulnerability-scanning) to audit the bundled dependencies.